Wednesday, July 23, 2014

 On my hunts, I didn't mind much that it got bone chilling.
 The narrow back alleys especially became eerily empty of tourists at seven in the evening at 18*C.

 But Venice is Venice.
 And it would almost certainly be praying for divine plague and pestilence to complain about inconveniences.
-Little inconveniences, really, like the blisters on my foot after walking for two days (no choice, walking is still the best way to explore), the pretty map (again), the crowd and the lines (existential evils) and the tolls one has to pay to pee and accomplish other necessities (painful economics of traveling to a First World city).
+Little inconveniences, really, like the blisters on my foot after walking for two days (no choice, walking is still the best way to explore), the pretty map (again), the crowd and the lines (existential evils) and the tolls one has to pay to pee and hurdle other necessities (painful economics of traveling to a First World city).

 Night view after crossing the Rialto, 8 PM, May 2014.